euotiniel/validation-box/README.md

 ## Valdation Box

-The only validation library (with regex) you need.
+The only validation library - with flexible regex - you need.

 It's: